pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `group`: The user group to which a user belongs.
 It is specified when the user is created.
 The value defaults to that of the `<user>` field.
 If the specified group does not exist, it is automatically created.

-- `ssh_port`: The SSH port used when connecting to the target machine for operations.
+- `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 The default value is `22`.

 - `enable_tls`: Specifies whether to enable TLS for the cluster.
 After TLS is enabled, the generated TLS certificate must be used for connections between components or between the client and the component. **Once it is enabled, it cannot be disabled**.
 The default value is `false`.